PapitoSpence/Bot-Battlr/README.md

 -To get the code..

-1. Go to the following github repository to access the files.
+1. Go to the following github repository to access the files:

 https://github.com/PapitoSpence/Bot-Battlr
 ```